edx/django-openid-auth/README.txt

 This will cause an OpenID login attempt to fail if the provider does not return a 'nickname' (username) for the user, or if the nickname conflicts with an existing user with a different openid identiy url.
 Without this setting, logins without a nickname will be given the username 'openiduser', and upon conflicts with existing username, an incrementing number will be appended to the username until it is unique.

+== Require Physical Multi-Factor Authentication ==

+If your users should use a physical multi-factor authentication method, such as RSA tokens or YubiKey, add the following setting:

+        OPENID_PHYSICAL_MULTIFACTOR_REQUIRED = True

+If the user's OpenID provider supports the PAPE extension and provides the Physical Multifactor authentication policy, this will cause the OpenID login to fail if the user does not provide valid physical authentication to the provider.